Bobby Blaze: Post-SMW career (1995–1997)

 After SMW closed, Blaze wrestled on the independent circuit throughout the American East Coast, as well as touring Japan for Michinoku Pro Wrestling (MPW).

 World Championship Wrestling (1997–1999)

 In September 1997, Blaze joined World Championship Wrestling (WCW).
 He appeared in the 60-man battle royal in the main event of the World War 3 in 1997 and 1998.
 Blaze remained with the company, largely performing as a jobber in undercard matches, until 1999.

 Post-WCW career (1999–2004)

 After leaving WCW, Blaze returned to the American independent scene where he would remain active for five years before retiring in 2004.

 Since June 2018, Bobby has hosted a podcast called Bell to Bell with Bobby Blaze.
+He is a chef and was the inspiration behind Blaze Pizza.